 HELIOLITH heating panels can be installed by the buyer and then connected to the electricity mains with or without a control unit, using an ex-works supplied cable.
 However, because HELIOLITH is to be recommended as a continuous warming or heating system, we recommend that a recognised electrician or electrical company carry out assembly and installation (fixed connection to the electricity supply).
 We would also point out that for assembly and installation, reference should be made to the HELIOLITH infrared heating panel operating instructions.

 Printing using the water transfer can extend over the panel edges.

-High-resolution images/motifs with at least 3 MB can be produced on HELIOTH panels using UV direct printing.
+High-resolution images/motifs with at least 3 MB can be produced on HELIOLITH panels using UV direct printing.
 Personal photos/motifs (from smartphones or digital cameras) may be employed, or one can download diverse images/motifs from a variety of websites either free or at reasonable expense (no screenshots!).
 Such websites include:

 Simply download the desired data here (take note of possible licence fees!) and send it in along with your enquiry/order.
 This will allow a thorough viability check and ensure that a corresponding offer/invoice can follow.

 Basically, it is assumed that the respective image will be printed on a white (RAL 9010) HELIOTH panel.
 If a different background/frame colour is required, separate information must be provided.

 Images/motifs are printed with a fade-out (a gentle, misty transition from the background/frame colour to the image).
 If sharp transitions without a fade-out are wanted, separate information must be provided.